rootiest/zippy-klipper_config/guides/GUIDE-probe.md

 It's also [described in more detail here](https://www.klipper3d.org/Bed_Level.html#the-paper-test).

+#### Prerequisites

+You will likely need to set your `stepper_z` `position_min` to a negative value:

+    [stepper_z]
+    position_min: -10

+during the calibration.

+Afterwards, set it to `-1` to allow a little room for later calibrations while preventing the nozzle from smashing through the bed if the probe fails catastrophically.

+#### Calibrating

 Run `PROBE_CALIBRATE`

 Then use `TESTZ Z=-1` to bring the nozzle 1mm **closer** to the bed